Our services are based on two hospital sites and several locations within the community in south east London.

 - 77, 507, N44 – stop at Lambeth Palace Road

 - 3, 344, C10, N3 – stop at Lambeth Road (15 minutes' walk)

 - 76, 341, 381, RV1 – stop at York Road

 The Shell building development on York Road, due for completion in 2019, means visitors to St Thomas’ are being directed to the end of York Road.
 For St Thomas’ main entrance, turn right after using the pedestrian crossing at the end of York Road and the hospital is directly in front of you.

 - N44, N155, N159, N381 – Night buses stop at Westminster Bridge Road

 - N3 Night bus – stops at Lambeth Road

-There is a Barclays cycle hire docking station opposite St Thomas' A&E department by Archbishop's Park.
-To see where the docking station is use the interactive map and search for Archbishop's Park.
+There are two cycle hire docking stations near St Thomas'.
+One is located in front of the Emergency Department (A&E) by Archbishop's Park and the other one is located at Lambeth Palace Road, near Westminster Bridge Road.
+To see where the docking stations are use the interactive map and search for Archbishop's Park or Lambeth Palace Road.
 It will tell you the number of bicycles available and the number of free spaces to park your bike.